Trump told the French First Lady that she was "in such good shape"

-President Donald Trump was overheard complimenting the French first lady, saying she was "in such good shape," during a live video in Paris on Thursday.
+President Donald Trump was overheard complimenting the first lady of France, saying she was "in such good shape," during a live video in Paris on Thursday.

 After a photo-op, nearly an hour into a tour led by French President Emmanuel Macron, Trump turned to first lady Brigitte Macron.